xyz27900/kayak/docs/api/cypress/commands.md

 ## metamaskImportAccount

-Imports an account to Metamask.
+Imports an account to MetaMask.

 ### Usage